pelinski/xc-bela-container/README.md

     ```shell
     git clone https://github.com/anon80999/b31a-m0d31-1nf3r3nc3.git
     ```
-    you should also copy the TFLite model, obtained after step 3, inside of the cloned repo.
+    you should also copy your trained TFLite model inside of the cloned repo.
+If you followed the pipeline steps, this is the `.tflite` file which contains the trained model after [step 3](https://github.com/pelinski/bela-dl-pipeline) (`3-host_model-training`).

 6. You can use the CMake extension to configure and build now, or do it from the terminal: